-Governance
+Governance 9

 The DGF is represented by a three-member Management Board.
-DNB's Governing Board decides on the appointment, remuneration, suspension and dismissal of board members and appoints the Chair.
+DNB's Executive Board decides on the appointment, remuneration, suspension and dismissal of Management Board members and appoints the Chair.
 They are appointed for a term of four years, with the option of reappointment.
-In 2020, the terms of office of all three board members expired.
-Cindy van Oorschot succeeded Jan Marc Berk as Chair of the Management Board, the latter's position being incompatible with his new position as DNB's Director of the Resolution Division.
-Bert Boertje and Martin Heerma were reappointed as members of the Management Board for a further four-year term.
+The composition of the Management Board did not change in 2021.